Nicola Grigg: Second term (2023–present)

+On 27 November 2023, she was appointed by the Governor-General, Dame Cindy Kiro at Government House to be the Associate Minister of Agriculture, Minister of State for Trade, and Minister for Women in the National-led coalition government.

+In late February 2025 Grigg, in her capacity as Minister of State for Trade and Investment, accompanied Prime Minister Christopher Luxon and a business delegation to Vietnam to promote bilateral economic and educational relations.

 Personal life

 Grigg previously dated former All Black captain Richie McCaw.

+In October 2023, Grigg revealed at a National Party press conference in Rolleston that she was six-and-a-half months’ pregnant.
+She and her partner Phil have a son.
+Grigg resides in Prebbleton in the Selwyn District.

 Views and position

 Grigg has supported the establishment of safe zones around abortion providers and hospitals.
 While voting for the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022 during its first reading in Parliament, Grigg argued that establishing abortion safe zones would reduce "harassment, hate speech, and intimidation" by anti-abortion protesters against vulnerable women.